Self-Organising Memristive Networks as Physical Learning Systems: SOMNs as dynamical complex systems

 \subsection{Theoretical Methods}

-A practical theoretical framework for modelling SOMNs is the lumped circuit approximation.
-By representing their conductance dynamics using memristive elements, with voltage drops across the junctions, SOMNs can be modelled effectively as assemblies of interacting subcircuits, each corresponding to an individual memristive junction (neglecting the resistance of individual NWs or NPs).
-Their interactions are governed by Kirchhoff's laws, resulting in complex, high-dimensional nonlinear dynamical systems.
+A practical theoretical framework for modelling SOMNs is the lumped-circuit approximation (i.e. an approximation of the underlying physics in terms of electrical elements and Kirchhoff's laws), {which mathematically describes SOMN networks through a graph-theoretical approach}.
+By representing their conductance dynamics with memristive elements and voltage drops across the junctions, SOMNs can be effectively modelled as assemblies of interacting subcircuits, each corresponding to an individual memristive junction (neglecting the resistance of individual NWs or NPs).
+Their interactions are governed by Kirchhoff's laws and constrained by their underlying circuit topology, resulting in complex, high-dimensional nonlinear dynamical systems.

-A convenient way to mathematically capture the diverse nonlinear dynamics observed experimentally is to model each junction’s conductance as a dynamical variable dependent on its voltage or current history. {This approach provides a simplified, circuit-inspired model that captures memory and adaptation using only voltage, current, and time, e.g. quantities that are physical observables.} This method applies to both NW \cite{Caravelli_2023c} and NP \cite{daniels2022reservoir} networks and can be extended to other systems \cite{Barrows2025b}.
+A convenient way to mathematically capture the diverse nonlinear dynamics observed experimentally is to model each junction's conductance as a dynamical variable dependent on its voltage or current history.
+This approach provides a simplified model that captures memory and adaptation using only voltage, current, and time, i.e., physical observables.
+This method applies to both NW \cite{Caravelli_2023c} and NP \cite{daniels2022reservoir} networks and can be extended to other systems \cite{Barrows2025b}.

 The internal state of each memristive junction typically evolves according to a first-order differential equation of the general form (cf. \textbf{Box~1}):